ahmohbati/SecOn/ICMP-Anomaly-Detection.md

-At Security Onion Conference 2016, Eric Conrad shared some IDS rules for detecting unusual ICMP echo/replies and identifying C2 channels that may utilize ICMP tunneling for covert communication.
+At Security Onion Conference 2016, Eric Conrad shared some IDS rules for detecting unusual ICMP echo requests/replies and identifying C2 channels that may utilize ICMP tunneling for covert communication.

 We can add these rules to `/etc/nsm/rules/local.rules` so that we can gain better insight into ICMP echoes or replies over a certain size, containing particularly suspicious content, etc.